Tom Hurndall: Indictments

 After his changed testimony, the soldier was indicted on six charges, including a charge of aggravated assault.
 Following Hurndall's death, the military judge overseeing the case indicated the charge was likely to be changed to manslaughter or murder.

 On 12 February 2004, the charge was upgraded to one of manslaughter.
 According to an army statement, he was also charged with "intent to cause injury, two counts of obstruction of justice, one count of submitting false information, one count of incitement to submit false information and one count of conduct unbecoming."

 On 10 May 2004, Sergeant Hayb's trial began at a military court in Ashkelon.
 There were six indictments: manslaughter; two counts of obstruction of justice; incitement to false testimony; false testimony; improper conduct.
 Hayb had entered a plea of "Not Guilty" to all charges at an earlier non-public hearing.
 After some argument over the admissibility of Hayb's confession, the trial was adjourned until 19 May 2004.
 The trial remained adjourned for much of the time leading up to early August 2004.

 Verdict

-On 27 June 2005, Hayb was convicted of manslaughter, obstruction of justice, giving false testimony and inducing comrades in his unit to bear false witness; and, on 11 August 2005, he was sentenced to eleven and a half years for manslaughter by a military court, of which he was to serve eight years in prison.
-Hayb had, in August 2010 after an army committee headed by Advocate-General Avichai Mandelblit decided to do so, his sentence shortened for good behaviour, as a result of which he served a total of six and a half years in custody.
+On 27 June 2005, Hayb was convicted of manslaughter, obstruction of justice, giving false testimony and inducing comrades in his unit to bear false witness; on 11 August 2005, he was sentenced to eleven and a half years for manslaughter by a military court, of which he was to serve eight years in prison.
+In August 2010, an army committee headed by Advocate-General Avichai Mandelblit shortened Hayb's sentence for good behaviour, resulting in his serving a total of six and a half years in custody.